naomifridman/Mine-Tweets-Google-Cloud-BigTable/GC_bigtable_dataproc_wordcount/README.md

 b'accepting' 9
 b'bridesmaids' 3
 ```
-Step 9.
+## Step 9.
 Compare Tweets in different locations
 Just for fun of comparing, a poorly written script is added that run all the process in a loop on different locations, and presets results for each location.
-Run with default query and location:
+Example:
 ```
 run_it_all_on_gc.py -q "Trump"
 ```
 You can get for example:
 ```
- args.locations ['NY', 'New York', 'newyork'] Retreiving tweets since:  2018-4-27  about: trump
+#-- python collecting tweets
-Tweeted in locations:  NY
+ args.locations ['NY', 'New York', 'newyork'] Retreiving tweets since:  2018-4-27  about: trump Tweeted in locations:  NY
 Example of words in Tweets about: trump